-People with generalized tonic-clonic seizures that are not controlled by medication sometimes die suddenly.
+People with generalized tonic-clonic seizures that aren’t controlled by medication sometimes die suddenly.
 This is believed to be caused by a disturbance in your heart’s rhythm as a result of muscle convulsions.

 If you have a history of seizures, some activities may not be safe for you.
 Having a seizure while swimming, bathing, or driving, for example, could be life-threatening.

 Seizures are not well understood.
-In some cases, it may not be possible for you to prevent a seizure if your seizures do not appear to have a specific trigger.
+In some cases, it may not be possible for you to prevent a seizure if your seizures don’t appear to have a specific trigger.

-You can take steps in your daily life to help prevent the experience of seizures, including:
+You can take steps in your daily life to help prevent seizures.
+Tips include:

-- avoiding traumatic brain injury by using motorcycle helmets, safety belts, and automobile airbags
+- Avoid traumatic brain injury by using motorcycle helmets, safety belts, and cars with airbags.

-- using proper hygiene and appropriate food handling to avoid parasitic infections that cause epilepsy
+- Use proper hygiene and practice appropriate food handling to avoid infections, parasitic or otherwise, that cause epilepsy.

-- reducing your risk factors for stroke (such as high blood pressure, high cholesterol, smoking, and inactivity)
+- Reduce your risk factors for stroke, which include high blood pressure, high cholesterol, smoking, and inactivity.

-Pregnant women should obtain adequate prenatal care.
-Proper prenatal care helps to avoid complications that could contribute to the development of a seizure disorder in the baby.
-After birth, it is important to have the child immunized against diseases that can negatively affect the central nervous system, contributing to seizure disorders.
+Pregnant women should have adequate prenatal care.
+Getting proper prenatal care helps to avoid complications that could contribute to the development of a seizure disorder in your baby.
+After you give birth, it’s important to have your child immunized against diseases that can negatively affect their central nervous system and contribute to seizure disorders.